AkiKurisu/Next-Gen-Dialogue/README.md

 For VITS local deployment, please refer to this repository: [VITS Simple API](https://github.com/Artrajz/vits-simple-api)

 If you want to use the VITS module, please use it with VITSAIReResolver.
-For the use of the Resolver, please refer to the following [《Resolver》](#Resolver)
+For the use of the Resolver, please refer to the following [Resolver](#Resolver)

 | Name        | Description                                                                           |
 | ----------- | ------------------------------------------------------------------------------------- |